top of page

 A Step-by-Step Guide from Idea to Shelf

 Launching a seasoning brand has never been more accessible.
-Demand for bold flavours, regional cuisines, and chef-led blends is growing across the UK — from home cooks and foodies to restaurants, retailers, and online shoppers.
+Demand for bold flavours, regional cuisines, and chef-led blends continues to grow across the UK — from home cooks and food enthusiasts to restaurants, retailers, and online shoppers.

-Whether you’re an entrepreneur, an existing food business, or a creator with an audience, this guide walks you through every key decision involved in starting a seasoning brand — from whether you should launch at all, to packaging, naming, positioning, and flavour development.
+Either as an entrepreneur, an established food business, or a creator with an audience, this guide walks you through the key decisions involved in starting a seasoning brand — from whether to launch at all, to packaging, naming, positioning, and flavour development.

-Is there really room for another seasoning brand?
+Is there really room for another Spices brand?

 Yes — and the proof is in how fragmented the UK market is.
 The UK seasoning space isn’t dominated by one or two players; it’s made up of hundreds of niche brands, private labels, chef ranges, ethnic blends, and challenger products.